darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 # usage

 install the data first
 : The module needs a data pack -- the film and paper measurements it works from -- and cannot render anything without one.
 If none is installed, the module shows a single button that downloads it, and the rest of the controls appear once that finishes.
-Packs are checked against a checksum before being installed, and are stored alongside your configuration, so they survive clearing the cache.
+Packs are checked against a checksum before being installed and are stored alongside your configuration, so they survive clearing the cache.

 only use one display transform
 : Never use _spektrafilm_ together with another display transform module (i.e. [_filmic rgb_](./filmic-rgb.md), [_sigmoid_](./sigmoid.md), [_AgX_](./agx.md) or [_base curve_](./base-curve.md)) -- _spektrafilm_ performs the film's own tone mapping as part of simulating development and printing.